Umang-Bansal/Study-Buddy/README.md

 ---

-**Voice-to-Voice Study Buddy** - Because learning should sound as natural as curiosity itself. 🎤📚🤖
+**Study Buddy** - Because learning should sound as natural as curiosity itself. 🎤📚🤖